 We recommend flame treatment of most plastic bottles because it temporarily increases the surface tension allowing the ink to better adhere to the bottle.

 Some manufactures do flame treat plastic bottles, but it deteriorates with time.
 Containers can sit in warehouses for months, sometimes years before they are purchased by you, so they usually must be re-flamed prior to printing.
 We test the dyne level of bottles prior to printing to determine if they need to be flamed or not.

 In addition, some specialty bottles, such as Miron Glass, will require a Pyrosil treatment.
 This relatively new technology is NOT available from most printers.
 But Mission Screen Printing is at the leading edge of our industry and is always striving to further improve ink adhesion and overall longevity and quality to your labels.

 Pyrosil works by adding an invisible microscopic layer of silica creating more surface area for the ink to bond to.

 We do not recommend filling your bottles or containers prior to printing.
 This can limit our printing capabilities.

 The extra weight can throw off the balance of the machinery.

 Oils, lotions, alcohols and sauces can be effected by the flaming and curing process.
 Some of our inks require temperatures in excess of 300º F to cure.
 This heat can actually change the chemistry of some of these products causing them to melt, separate or taste wrong.

 It can also add to costs since shipping is determined by weight.

-Contact us here and a sales rep will be happy to guide you further through the process.
+If our screen printing FAQ didn’t address your question, you can contact us.
+A sales rep will be happy to guide you further through the process.